gsannikov/embedded_sdk/src/auto_forge/resources/help/commands/refactor.md

-# Relocator - JSNO Configuration Guide
+# Refactor - JSON Recipe Guide

-This document provides a guide to creating a correct `json` or `jsonc` configuration file for the **Relocator command**.
+This document provides a guide to creating a correct `json` or `jsonc` configuration file for the **Refactoring command **.
 The tool is used to reconstruct / convert a large source tree into a new structure based on user-defined mappings and options.